 The #80 bus, across the street from Reside 707, travels west to the CTA Red Line and to the Blue Line for connections to O’Hare Airport.
 Reside 707 residents have a short walk to the #146 (pdf) and #135 bus stops on Lake Shore Drive.
 The 146 runs express to the 900 Shops, anchored by Bloomingdale’s, on Michigan Avenue’s Magnificent Mile, and then on to the Loop.
 The #135 bus provides express service to the New East Side and Loop.

 Lake Shore Drive is a short distance away.
-Crosstown access to I-90/94 and the city’s expressway grid is inconvenient from this location, and can be time-consuming before and after Cubs’ games.
+Crosstown access to I-90/94 and the city’s expressway grid is inconvenient from this location, and can be especially time-consuming before and after Cubs’ games.

 You’ll find additional options at YoChicago’s at-a-glance list of Lake View, East apartments.